1 - Telemetry Monitoring

 • Local: Displayed when we leverage an API from a Samurai local collector to gather telemetry

-• Cloud: Displayed when we leverage an API from a Samurai cloud collector to gather telemetry
+• Cloud: Displayed when we leverage an API from a Samurai cloud collector or retrieve telemetry from public cloud storage

 • Name: Integration name you provided during configuration